engdan77/otis_app/README.md

 1. On the Android device go to Settings -> Applications -> Unknown sources to Enable

-2. Transfer this apk-package to your memory card, or download directly to your phone - https://github.com/engdan77/edoAutoHomeMobile/raw/master/compiled_packages/android/autohomemobile.apk
+2. Transfer this apk-package to your memory card, or download directly to your phone - https://github.com/engdan77/otis_app/raw/master/compiled_packages/android/autohomemobile.apk

 3. Use "My File" (if it exists) or download file explorer such as "EZ Explorer" from App store to browse to the apk-package and run it

 #### Mac OS X

-1. Download this dmg-image and open it - https://github.com/engdan77/edoAutoHomeMobile/raw/master/compiled_packages/mac_os_x/autohomemobile.dmg
+1. Download this dmg-image and open it - https://github.com/engdan77/otis_app/raw/master/compiled_packages/mac_os_x/autohomemobile.dmg

-2. Drag-and-drop the "edoAutoHomeMobile" icon to your Applications in Finder
+2. Drag-and-drop the "otis_app" icon to your Applications in Finder

 #### Windows

-1. Download the Windows package - https://github.com/engdan77/edoAutoHomeMobile/raw/master/compiled_packages/windows/autohomemobile.zip
+1. Download the Windows package - https://github.com/engdan77/otis_app/raw/master/compiled_packages/windows/autohomemobile.zip

-2. Unzip the archive, and run edoautohomemobile.exe
+2. Unzip the archive, and run otis_app.exe

 -------------------------